What is Agile Software Development?

 - have diverse skill sets and share a common vision

-How does Agile relate to Intelligent Swarming?
+How Agile relates to Intelligent Swarming

 There are many similarities between Agile Software Development and Intelligent Swarming (sometimes called Agile Collaboration): collaboration, multi-disciplinary team (skills), and the focus on customer.
 As well, Agile teams are self-organizing and cross-functional, which is similar to the swarms in Intelligent Swarming.